dashpay/docs/wallets/dashcore/send-receive.rst

 This is the transaction fee.
 In the next section, we will see what this procedure looks like from the receiving side.

+Stuck transactions can be resent one-by-one using the "Resend transactions," option in the menu.

 Receiving Dash
 ==============